-African Palms awards grants up to $5,000 to organizations for use in projects that benefit the entire community.
+African Palms awards grants up to organizations for use in projects that benefit the entire community such as clean water, education and medical aid.
 Projects are based on need and are funded from the net sales of palm crosses and totes, along with 100% of donations received.

 Projects receiving grant funding in recent years include disaster and refugee relief, medical and public health programs, agriculture ventures, clean drinking water systems, and education.